Blog Product ManagementFeature Voting - Why Should You Use It & Pro Tips

 You can embed it on your website, include it in your newsletters, or share it through your social media channels.

-4. Analyze and Act
+4. Analyze and act

 Featurebase dashboard illustration